BOUGIE APOCALYPSE

 We shoot the Walkers… then we go back to the beans.

-The fire was low and steady, just the way Jack liked it.
+The fire was low and steady, just the way I liked it.

 Percolator hissed on the Coleman stove, coffee bubbling dark and strong.
 Ham and beans simmered in the big pot beside it, the smell cutting clean through the thick swamp night.